siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-08-understanding-logic-circuits-adders-and-subtractors.md

 ---

 Logic circuits form the backbone of digital electronics, enabling computers and various electronic devices to perform arithmetic operations.
 Among these circuits, **adders** and **subtractors** play crucial roles in arithmetic logic units (ALUs), which are fundamental components of processors.
-This blog post will delve into the design, types, and applications of adders and subtractors, providing a comprehensive understanding of their significance in digital systems.
+This article will delve into the design, types, and applications of adders and subtractors, providing a comprehensive understanding of their significance in digital systems.